-Liebert, R. J. (in press).
+Liebert, R. J. (2018).
 Psycurity: Colonialism, Paranoia, and the War on Imagination.
 Concepts for Critical Psychology Series by I. Parker (Ed.).
-Routledge: New York.
+Routledge: London, New York.

 Ashley, C., Billies, M., Lara, A., Liebert, R., Liu, W., & Nishida, A. (Eds, 2017).
 Affect and Subjectivity.
 Subjectivity Special Issue.